 It’s almost summer.
-And if you’re someone who’s preparing for college, then that would be a crucial time for you to get through your to-do list to be as ready as you can once the application opens up.
+And if you’re preparing for college, that’s a crucial time for you to get as ready as you can for when applications open.
 If you’re looking for schools you wish to apply to, one recommended school is Washington University.

 Despite what the name might suggest, Washington University is not located in Washington but in St. Louis, Missouri, not to be confused with the University of Washington, located in Washington, Seattle.

-St. Louis is a major city on the eastern edge of Missouri state and is right next to Illinois state.
-This city is known for its steamboats, unique culinary and music, the Gateway Arch, and its hot, humid summers and cold winters.
+St. Louis is a major city on the eastern edge of Missouri and right next to Illinois.
+This city is known for its steamboats, unique cuisine and music, the Gateway Arch, and hot, humid summers and cold winters.
 If this sounds like a place you want to be, Washington University is certainly a place you can complete your post-secondary studies!

 Before we get into the procedure, we need to make sure the preparation is sufficient.
 Let’s take a look at WashU’s application requirements.

 This is for students who either are about to finish secondary education or already have and intend to begin their college education in the next fall term.